GEOEGII555/w96msgroom.py/README.md

 # Windows 96 msgroom bot library
 Create a Windows 96 msgroom bot using this library!

+This is archived because Windows 96 msgroom "is offline for an indefinite amount of time".
 # What is Windows 96 msgroom?
 A website where you can talk with other people: [Click here](https://msgroom.windows96.net/).
 # Installation